Hick's Law: The Mathematical Formula Behind 'I Need to Think About It'

 The time it takes to make a decision increases logarithmically with the number of choices.
 Clarity is more valuable than variety.

-The most thorough consultation is not always the most effective one.
+The most thorough consultation is not always the most useful one.
 Picture a clinician with a patient.
-They lay out three material options, four payment plans, a dozen timelines, and a long list of add-on procedures.
-The goal is to help.
-The effect is the opposite.
-The patient's brain faces too many choices at once.
-So it does what it evolved to do.
+They lay out three material options and four payment plans, then add a dozen timelines and a long list of add-on procedures.
+The goal is to help, but the effect is the opposite.
+The patient's brain faces too many choices at once, so it does what it evolved to do.
 It shuts down.
 This is not a flaw in the patient.
-It is a near certainty.
-One of the most basic laws in information theory explains why.
+It is close to a sure thing, and one of the most basic laws in information theory explains why.

 The Science Behind Hick's Law

 Hick's Law came from two psychologists in 1952.
-British psychologist William Edmund Hick and American psychologist Ray Hyman found it on their own, the same year.
+British psychologist William Edmund Hick and American psychologist Ray Hyman found it on their own, in the same year.
 The law says decision time grows as choices grow.
 But it does not grow in a straight line.
 It grows logarithmically.
 In math, that looks like RT = a + b log2(n).
-Here RT is reaction time.
-The letter n is the number of choices.
+RT is reaction time, and n is the number of choices.
 The letters a and b are constants.
-Together they describe a hard limit on how the human mind works.
+Together they show a hard limit on how the human mind works.

 The lesson is blunt.
-Double the options and you do more than double the decision time.
-You raise the mental load.
-The brain must process, compare, and weigh each option against all the others.
-The prefrontal cortex handles this work.
-It is the part of the brain that makes executive decisions.
-But it has limited capacity.
-Push past that limit and the brain protects itself.
-It defers the decision.
+Double the options and you add only a small, steady amount to the decision time.
+The cost grows with the logarithm of the number of choices, not in a straight line.
+What you do raise is the mental load.
+The brain must weigh each option against all the others.
+The prefrontal cortex does this work.
+It is the part of the brain that makes executive decisions, and it has limited capacity.
+Push past that limit and the brain protects itself by putting the decision off.

 A famous study backs this up.
 Sheena Iyengar and Mark Lepper ran the "Jam Study" at Columbia University.
-They showed shoppers a display of 24 jam varieties.
-Only 3 percent bought any.
+They set out a display of 24 jam varieties, and only 3 percent of shoppers bought any.
 Then they cut the display to 6 varieties.
 The purchase rate jumped to 30 percent.
-That is ten times better.
-The only change was fewer choices.
+That is ten times better, and the only change was fewer choices.

 Barry Schwartz took this further in his book "The Paradox of Choice" (2004).
 He showed that too many options do more than delay a choice.
-They lower satisfaction with the choice you finally make.
-You spend mental energy weighing the options you rejected.
-That leaves doubt.
-You wonder if you really picked the best one.
+They also lower your satisfaction with the choice you finally make.
+You spend mental energy weighing the options you turned down.
+That leaves doubt, and you wonder if you really picked the best one.
 He called this "choice regret."

 How This Applies to Elite Healthcare Brands

-Elite clinicians know a lot.
-Their instinct is to share all of it.
-In a consultation, that means showing every viable option.
-Different material grades.
-Other approaches.
+Elite clinicians know a lot, and they want to share all of it.
+In a consultation, that means they show every option that works.
+Different grades of material.
+Other ways to do it.
 Several timelines.
-Various financing plans.
+A range of plans to pay.
 Extra procedures that might improve the result.

 To the clinician, this feels like excellent care.
 To the patient's prefrontal cortex, it feels like a threat.
 The brain cannot hold, compare, and rank ten variables at once.
 It is also carrying the emotional weight of a big cosmetic decision.
 So it falls back on a safe answer.
 "I need to think about it."

 Cosmetic clinics dread this phrase.
 But it is almost never a real request to reflect.
 It is the brain hitting the eject button on an overloaded mind.
 The patient leaves meaning to decide later, "when they have time to think."
 But the clinician is no longer there to guide them.
 So the complexity grows.
 More research.
 More comparison shopping.
 More variables.
-The moment of clarity closes.
-The patient moves on.
+The moment of clarity closes, and the patient moves on.

 The fix is not to hide information.
 The fix is to design the path to a decision.
 This idea has a name: Choice Architecture.
 Richard Thaler and Cass Sunstein coined it in their book "Nudge" (2008).
 It means shaping the setting in which choices appear.
-You lead the patient down a clear, curated path instead of opening a buffet of options.
-This lifts the mental load.
-It does not take away the patient's choice.
+You lead the patient down a clear path you curate, instead of opening a buffet of options.
+That lifts the mental load, and it does not take away the patient's choice.

 The TTGC Approach

-Through The Glass Creatives applies Choice Architecture to every digital touchpoint in the patient journey.
-The Custom Brand Engine guides prospective patients down a curated path.
+Through The Glass Creatives brings Choice Architecture to every digital step of the patient journey.
+The Custom Brand Engine leads new patients down a path we curate for them.
 It does not bury them in options.

 The website presents treatments as a series of simple choices.
 Each decision point offers two clear options, not a long menu.
 Service pages are built around outcomes, not procedures.
 That matches how the brain weighs value.
 The call-to-action leads to one clear next step, not a buffet of contact methods.

-The Brand Growth Program carries the same idea into patient-facing materials.
-Treatment decks, welcome kits, and consultation support are all shaped to ease the mental load.
-At the same time, they keep enough depth to show real clinical authority.
+The Brand Growth Program brings the same idea to what patients see.
+Treatment decks, welcome kits, and consultation support all ease the mental load.
+But they keep enough depth to show real clinical authority.

 This approach reaches the digital patient journey too.
 Xadia is a proprietary patient reveal technology.
 It works as the ultimate choice architecture tool.
-It does not ask the patient to imagine many possible outcomes.
-It shows them one: their own transformation.
+It does not ask the patient to picture many possible outcomes.
+It shows them one.
+They see their own transformation.
 The decision shifts.
 It moves from "which option do I choose?" to "do I want to become this version of myself?"
-Once the choice becomes a simple yes or no, the barrier to commit nearly disappears.
+Once the choice is a simple yes or no, the barrier to commit nearly goes away.

 Key Takeaways

-Hick's Law proves that decision time and mental load rise logarithmically as choices grow, so long option menus actually hurt conversion.
+- Hick's Law shows that decision time and mental load rise logarithmically as choices grow.
+So a long list of options can hurt conversion.

-The "I need to think about it" response is rarely real deliberation; it is the brain's emergency shutdown when the mind is overwhelmed.
+- The "I need to think about it" response is rarely real thought.
+It is the brain's emergency shutdown when the mind is overwhelmed.

-Choice Architecture shapes the decision setting to guide patients down curated paths instead of overwhelming them with open-ended options.
+- Choice Architecture shapes the setting for the decision.
+It guides patients down paths we curate.
+It does not flood them with open-ended options.

-The most effective conversion tool reduces the decision to a simple choice: "this version of yourself, or the current one."
+- The best conversion tool makes the decision simple.
+The patient picks "this version of yourself, or the current one."

 Sources